SeldonIO/alibi/doc/source/overview/high_level.md

 feature value from the baseline to the instance.

 **Pros:**
-- Simple to understand and visualize, especially with image data.
+- Simple to understand and visualize, especially with image data
-- Doesn't require access to the training data unless you use the training data to compute the baseline instance.
+- Doesn't require access to the training data

 **Cons:**
 - White box method.
-Requires the partial derivatives of the model outputs with respect to inputs.
+Requires the partial derivatives of the model outputs with respect to inputs
-- Requires choosing the baseline which can have a large effect on the outcome.
-(See Note 5)
+- Requires choosing the baseline which can have a large effect on the outcome (See Note 5)

 :::{admonition} **Note 5: Choice of Baseline**
 The main difficulty with this method ends up being that as IG is very dependent on the baseline it's important to make